abguy/trade-processor/README.md

 Welcome to the Market Trade Processor project!

-It is my test project where we are going to build distributed system which is able to process a huge number of messages in real time.
+It is a test project where we are going to build distributed system which is able to process a huge number of messages in real time.

 # An idea behind